rlapine/colorprinter/README.md

 - ✅ Custom RGB Styling: Define any RGB values for precise color output—ideal for branding or design-themed CLI tools.
 - ✅ Text Style Formatting: Combine bold, italic, underline, and more for expressive output.
 - ✅ Background Colors: Control the background with both named and RGB values for contrast-rich displays.
+- ✅ Hyperlink printing in color and format.
 - ✅ Cross-Platform ANSI Support: Works reliably on Windows, macOS, and Linux terminals using ANSI escape codes.
 - ✅ Convenient Wrapper Functions: print_bold(), print_rgb(), print_formatted()—no need to remember styling syntax.
 - ✅ Interactive CLI Demo: Run console_test.py to preview styles, test terminal capabilities, or explore colors hands-on.